A series that examines the contemporary congregational song, Part 2.

 What is happening in this music?
 How is it communicating both to the worshiper, and from the worshiper to God?
 How do these songs represent a culturally meaningful expression of faith?

 As a Pentecostal scholar, with a professional classical and popular music background, I find the ‘is/are’ questions far more engaging.
-Thus, the musical content, production values, performance contexts, lyrics, their theology and writing styles were all analysed.
+Thus, the musical content, production values, performance contexts, lyrics, their theology and writing styles were all analyzed.
 One of the biggest challenges was trying to find a generally accepted analytical approach for CCS lyrics.

-It’s time for a definitive, but flexible and simple way to categorise CCS lyrics, and I believe the following four categories do exactly that.
+It’s time for a definitive, but flexible and simple way to categorize CCS lyrics, and I believe the following four categories do exactly that.
 Every CCS I can think of over the last 30 years fits into one (or two) of these categories: